MSGenWeb

 Jefferson County Neighbors

-Neigboring counties and parishes are Claiborne County (north), Copiah County (northeast), Lincoln County (southeast), Franklin County (south), Adams County (southwest), and Tensas Parish, LA (west).
+Neigboring counties and parishes are Claiborne County (to the north), Copiah County (to the northeast), Lincoln County (to the southeast), Franklin County (to the south), Adams County (to the southwest), and Tensas Parish, Louisiana (to the west).

 Jefferson County Families